 Suitable for students of education, health and school community gardens

 The basic skills of good gardening are taught during this hands-on program that explores water conservation, organic gardening methods, composting and worm farming.
 Students will consider ideas for designing or developing their own gardens.

 Nature Play and Your Child

 Suitable for students of design, childcare and education, as well as playgroup organisers

 Find out how to make the most of gardens and other natural settings to stimulate your child's imagination, creativity, learning and enjoyment of the natural world.
-This workshop includes discussion about the value of free and structured play, hands-on experiences designed to support you in your role as a facilitator of nature play, and an exploration of the play potential of plants and landscapes using the Royal Botanic Gardens Melbourne.
+This workshop includes discussion about the value of free and structured play, hands-on experiences designed to support you in your role as a facilitator of nature play, and an exploration of the play potential of plants and landscapes using Melbourne Gardens.
 Please note: group bookings only, minimum 15 adults.

 This program allows you to enter the National Herbarium of Victoria and the Gardens’ Nursery Collections to view some fascinating botanical specimens.
 This guided tour involves looking at the work of the Herbarium and Nursery, including plant identification, propagation and research.
 It also looks at how herbarium specimens are collected, prepared, documented and mounted.
 Students will view a variety of mounted herbarium specimens, observe specimens being mounted and visit a number of different propagation houses in our nursery.